Next up in our series on historic buildings for Preservation Month is Schenley High School and the release of a new book about the school.

 Today, Saturday, June 6, 2015 is the National Day of Civic Hacking.
 Civic Hacking events are being held all over the country and here in Pittsburgh.
 For the afternoon we have split into groups and are working on different challenges with open data sets.
 My group is working on comparing two data sets about vacant land on the North Side.
 Here are some of the things we learned from the data about vacant land on the North Side.

-Data Set 1: Survey of Vacant Land on the North Side conducted by GTECH.… Read the rest
+Data Set 1: Survey of Vacant Land on the North Side conducted by GTECH.
+You can see a map of the GTECH… Read the rest

 This Sunday, May 31st, 2015, the streets from Market Square to Lawrenceville will be closed to traffic and open to people.
 Don’t panic, this is a good road closure.
 Last year Open Streets spanned from Market Square across the Roberto Clemente Bridge.
 This year, OpenStreetsPGH will be over 3 miles long from Market Square to Lawrenceville.